-The Board of Directors recommends you vote FOR the election of all seven nominees for director named herein, FOR approval, on an advisory basis, of the Company's named executive officer compensation, FOR ratification of the appointment of Deloitte & Touche LLP as the Company's independent registered public accounting firm for the fiscal year 2021, FOR approval of an amendment to the Company's Amended and Restated 2015 Employee Equity Incentive Plan, FOR approval of an amendment to the Company's 2014 Non-Employee Directors' Restricted Stock Plan, and FOR approval of the Exclusive Forum Selection Provision in the Company's Amended and Restated Bylaws.
+The Board of Directors recommends you vote FOR the election of all seven nominees for director named herein, FOR approval, on an advisory basis, of the Company's named executive officer companies in the Company's independent registered public accounting firm for the fiscal year 2021.
+FOR approval of an amendment to the Company's Amended and Restated 2015 Employee Equity Incentive Plan.
+FOR approval of an amendment to the Company's Amended and Restated 2015 Employee Equity Incentive Plan.
+FOR approval of the Economy's 2014 Non-Employee Directors' Restricted Stock Plan, and FOR approval of the Exclusive Forum Selection Provision in the Company's Amended and Restated Sylavs.